 Waypoints designated as a holding fix are shown as fly-by, without the circle around the symbol.
-However, in the event the holding fix/waypoint is also designated in some other part of the procedure (i.e., IAF) with a fly-over function, then the holding fix/waypoint will be charted as a fly-over point.
+However, in the event the holding fix/waypoint is also designated in all other parts of the procedure unrelated to holding with a fly-over function, then the holding fix/waypoint will be charted as a fly-over point.

 A procedure turn (PT) is the maneuver prescribed to perform a course reversal to establish the aircraft inbound on an intermediate or final approach course.
 The procedure turn or hold-in-lieu-of procedure turn is a required maneuver when it is depicted on the approach chart.
 However, the procedure turn or the hold-in-lieu-of PT is not permitted when the symbol "NoPT" is depicted on the initial segment being flown, when a RADAR VECTOR to the final approach course is provided, or when conducting a timed approach from a holding fix.
 The procedure turn will be shown in the planview and in the profile of the chart.
+In the planview, the tip of the procedure turn barb is shown at the procedure turn limit, e.g., 10 NM, 15 NM.
+Users should be aware that it is possible for there to be a terminal/feeder fix along the procedure track that is not associated with the procedure turn.
+Fixes associated with the procedure turn are depicted in the profile.